v0dro/benchmark-iruby/README.md

 # benchmark-iruby

-A Ruby benchmark extension for pretty printing benchmarks in your browser.
+A Ruby benchmark extension for pretty printing benchmarks in [iruby notebook]().

+# Usage